esphome/esphome-docs/guides/configuration-types.rst

 -  … can not have special characters except the underscore (“_“).
 -  … must not be a keyword.

+Note: ID is used only within ESPHome and is not translated to Home Assistant Entity ID.

 .. _config-pin:

 Pin